DecenterApps/DappBoilerplate/README.md

 if you want to run any of these commands without eslint run them with the addition of ```-no-lint``` example: ```yarn dev-server-no-lint```

+### Truffle

+The truffle framework is included with this boilerplate.
+See all Truffle commands [here](http://truffleframework.com/docs/advanced/commands)